noura2tarek/Sprints_Tasks/list_of_numbers_task2/README.md

+Task2
-Task2 simple dart project categorize a list of numbers into even or odd, Using for loop and switch case.
+Simple dart project categorize a list of numbers into even or odd, Using for loop and switch case.

 Using List<int>, I stored my numbers.